KulaginArtur/book-collection/README.md

 3. Access the client application in your browser at  http://localhost:5173/.

 ## Technologies Used
-Express.js
+- Express.js
-React.js
+- React
-SQLite
+- SQLite
-Axios (for HTTP requests)
+- Axios (for HTTP requests)